 - Any additional steps like installing shutters, drainage, ramps, soundproofing, internet etc.

-So whether you’re looking to construct a storage shed or a summer house – how long do you think it’ll take you?
-If something goes wrong, like your foundation isn’t level, it could put strain on your shed.
+So, how long do you think it’ll take you?
+If something goes wrong, like your foundation isn’t level, it could strain your shed.
 Then this could cost you further down the line.

 - Order online